akthammomani/AI_Powered_Image_Wizard/README.md

 ## **Introduction**

-The AI Powered Image Wizard is an AI system designed to restore and enhance images using cutting-edge generative AI models.
+The AI-Powered Image Wizard is an AI system designed to restore and enhance images using cutting-edge generative AI models.
 This application leverages pretrained models from Hugging Face to perform advanced image enhancement tasks, including denoising, super-resolution, colorization, and inpainting.
 The goal is to provide users with an intuitive tool for reviving old, damaged, or low-quality images effortlessly.

 ## **Objective**